 As a chamber musician Nicholas regularly takes part in series such as the Mainly Mozart Festival, Ribble Valley Festival, LSO and VSO chamber players and Vancouver’s Music on Main.
 He has performed in venues such as LSO St Luke’s and has collaborated with many renowned artists including Martin Roscoe and Simon Wright.
 Prior to his appointment as concertmaster of the VSO, he was first violinist of the critically acclaimed Vancouver based Koerner Quartet.

-Nicholas received his training as a scholar at the Royal College of Music in London, studying initially with Prof. Itzhak Rashkovsky and later with Prof. Rodney Friend.
+Nicholas received his training as a scholar at the Royal College of Music in London, studying with Itzhak Rashkovsky and Rodney Friend.
 In addition to winning prizes at the Royal College, Nicholas has been generously supported by grants from the Martin Musical Fund, the Craxton Memorial Fund and the Royal Overseas League.
-This has enabled him to study abroad with many eminent musicians including Ruggiero Ricci and Gil Shaham.
-Nicholas enjoys teaching and has given many masterclasses in the United Kingdom and USA.
-He is currently on the faculty of the Vancouver Academy of Music.
-Nicholas plays on a violin from 1758 by Januarius Gagliano.
+This has enabled him to study with many eminent musicians including Ruggiero Ricci and Gil Shaham.
+Nicholas enjoys teaching and has given many masterclasses internationally.
+Nicholas plays on a violin by Stefan-Peter Greiner.